ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Introduction

 \section{Introduction}

-Coral reefs are among the most biodiverse ecosystems on Earth, providing immense ecological and economic value~\citep{barbier2011economic, spalding2017global}.
-Yet these vibrant habitats are increasingly threatened by anthropogenic pressures, including climate change, overfishing, pollution, and ocean acidification~\citep{cooley2022coral, bellwood2004coral, hughes2017coral}.
-As these stressors intensify, coral cover and overall reef resilience decline, underscoring the need for effective conservation and restoration~\citep{Brandl2019, bellwood2004coral}.
-A critical component of reef conservation is habitat mapping and coverage analysis, which typically relies on expert taxonomists to annotate \textit{in situ} underwater images~\citep{hill2004methods, beijbom2015coralnet}.
-However, this dependence on manual labeling severely limits the scale and speed of monitoring~\citep{Brandl2019, bellwood2004coral}.
-Machine learning (ML) offers a path to automation, but progress is impeded by two factors: (i) the scarcity of well-established, ML-ready datasets and benchmarks, and (ii) persistent domain shift, whereby classifiers degrade on sites with different photographic conditions, local assemblages, or label conventions~\citep{Belcher2023, chen2021coral}.
+Coral reefs are among the most biodiverse ecosystems on Earth, providing immense ecological and economic value~\cite{barbier2011economic, spalding2017global}.
+However, these vibrant habitats are increasingly threatened by anthropogenic pressures, including climate change, overfishing, pollution, and ocean acidification~\cite{cooley2022coral, bellwood2004coral, hughes2017coral}.
+As these stressors intensify, coral cover and overall reef resilience continue to decline, underscoring the urgent need for effective monitoring, conservation, and restoration efforts~\cite{Brandl2019, bellwood2004coral}.
+A key component of reef conservation is habitat mapping and coverage analysis, which typically relies on expert taxonomists to annotate \textit{in situ} underwater images~\cite{hill2004methods, beijbom2015coralnet}.
+However, this manual annotation process is labor-intensive and difficult to scale, limiting the spatial and temporal coverage of reef monitoring programs.

+Recent advances in deep learning (DL) have accelerated automation across many vision applications~\cite{pan2025locate, ren2023masked, zheng2023deep, zheng2023both, ren2025manifold,scenegraphloc, miao2026langhopslanguagegroundedhierarchical, yu2023point, fu2024cross, fu2025objectrelator}.
+Yet progress in coral reef recognition remains hindered by two major challenges.
+First, the availability of large-scale, DL-ready coral datasets with consistent taxonomy and fine-grained annotations is still limited.
+Second, domain shift across reef sites, caused by variations in imaging conditions, local species assemblages, and annotation conventions, often leads to substantial performance degradation when models are deployed in new locations~\cite{Belcher2023, chen2021coral}.
+These challenges highlight the need for standardized datasets and evaluation benchmarks that enable systematic investigation of model generalization across reef environments.

+Regarding source data, CoralNet~\cite{beijbom2015coralnet, chen2021coral}, one of the most widely used coral annotation platforms, addresses part of this challenge by allowing users to fine-tune classifiers on individual “sources.”
+However, these source-specific models often perform poorly on unseen reef sites because of differences in taxonomy, imaging protocols, and ecological composition~\cite{williams2019coralnet}.
+ReefCloud.ai~\cite{reefcloud} further improves label standardization but remains inaccessible to the broader research community.
+As a result, the lack of large-scale, publicly available datasets with standardized taxonomy and diverse reef coverage continues to limit the development and evaluation of modern machine-learning methods.